-- The Genebank Policy under development will benefit the region, including New Caledonia, and is expected to be further developed in the fourth quarter of the year. - The regional seed systems roadmap is currently being reviewed and edited for implementation by the Pacific Seeds for Life programme.
-This benefits the region, including New Caledonia.
+The Genebank Policy under development will benefit the region, including Solomon Islands, and is expected to be further developed in the fourth quarter of the year.

-• Under the PHAMA plus project, the Animal Health and Production (AHP) framework has been drafted and currently under review and this will benefit the region, including New Caledonia.
+- The regional seed systems roadmap is currently being reviewed and edited for the implementation by the Pacific Seeds for Life programme.
+This benefits the region, including Solomon Islands. - Under the PHAMA plus project, the Animal Health and Production (AHP) framework has been drafted and currently under review and this will benefit the region, including Solomon Islands.